• Skip to content

 5. Transparent Finances

-Members fund the church and should be able to see how the church spends that money.
+Members fund the church and should be able to see how the church spends that money and how it manages its debt.

 Create systems that regularly share budget updates and financial challenges that a church may face.